 In my early twenties, I received a hybrid bike as a gift.
 On this I discovered an interest for pushing a little further and faster, and I simply enjoyed cruising along country roads.

 Another good question, you’re on fire today!
-We all know how important a name is, especially when it is part of a brand of sorts.
+We all know how important a name is, especially when it is a brand of sorts.

 On one hand, I prefer using my nom de plume rather than my real name.
-It certainly lends an air of mystery.
+It certainly lends an air of mystery and panache.

 On another hand, the tweed fabric plays an important role in my heritage, and I have a fair amount of it lying around.
 In the spirit of things being best when used, I find tweed is best – not when it is new and crisp – but when it is worn in and muddy.
-Despite the bucolic connotations and warmth, perhaps the name MuddyTweed captures the spirit of rolling up one’s sleeves, and getting stuck in the thick of it, an adage which I’m sure many would agree sums me up.
+Despite the bucolic connotations and warmth, perhaps the name MuddyTweed captures the spirit of rolling up one’s sleeves and getting stuck in the thick of things, an adage which I’m sure many would agree sums me up fairly well.

 Dear reader, please enjoy my blog and don’t forget to leave a friendly comment.